- What we do

 - We are a dynamic and forward-thinking organisation – by being part of the youth justice sector, you will be part of progressive approaches to the rehabilitation of young people

 - You will enjoy learning and development – your professional development starts from day one and will extend to a fully-funded Certificate IV in Youth Justice.
-At completion, youth justice workers receive a salary increase and continued professional development throughout their career.
+On completion, youth justice workers at Parkville and Malmsbury receive a salary increase and continued professional development throughout their career.